DECODEproject/whitepaper/decode-glossary.md

 ####DECODE Platform
 Software with a high degree of privacy by design that provides the core functionality of DECODE.
 For example, DECODE OS, Distributed Ledger, device metadata. [@D4.2][@D1.1]

+#### DECODE Application
+A DECODE application is a domain specific software application which will leverage the DECODE platform.
+Some part of this application may be a website and it is anticipated that some element of the application will involve definition and deployment of Smart Rules, Persona definitions and Ontology meta data.

 #### DECODE SDK
 The SDK is a development kit for modules developed and distributed by other consortium partners.
 It can be used to build, test and profile individual software applications on top of the DECODE OS, both locally and remotely on the continous integration infrastructure. [@D4.1]